art + poetry

 unsure of which box to place me in

-tired of explaining again and again
+I tire of explaining again and again

-how I can claim Jamaica as my origin
+why I claim Jamaica as my origin

-it's all people see
+is all people see

 but when they get to know me